Stinging Insect Allergy

 • See your physician if swelling progresses or if the sting site seems infected.

-If you are severely insect-allergic, carry auto-injectable epinephrine.
+If you are severely insect-allergic, carry self-injectable epinephrine.
+Two epinephrine delivery devices should be carried as 1/3 of the time a second dose is needed.
 Learn how and when to self-administer the epinephrine, and replace the device before the labeled expiration date.

 Remember that epinephrine is a rescue medication only, and you must still have someone take you to an emergency room immediately if you are stung.
 Those with severe allergies may want to consider wearing a bracelet or necklace that identifies the wearer as having severe allergies.

 If you have had a serious reaction to an insect sting, make an appointment with an allergist.
 With proper testing, your allergist can diagnose your allergy and determine the best form of treatment.
 These treatments can reduce your risk of a life-threatening reaction and improve your quality of life.

 With a proper diagnosis, treatment plan and careful avoidance, people with an insect allergy can feel more confident and enjoy being outdoors.